BenGJ10/Java-Backend-Mastery/README.md

 ## How to use this repository

-- Navigate to each section's `README` to find topics and links to detailed explanations.
+- Navigate to each section's **`README`** to find topics and links to detailed explanations.

-- Each section contains markdown files explaining key concepts, along with code samples in the `codes` subdirectory.
+- **Fork** this repository for proper `hands-on practice` and to track your learning progress.

-- If stuck or needing clarification, refer to official documentation or trusted Java resources.
+- Each section contains markdown files explaining key concepts, along with code samples in the **`codes`** subdirectory.

-- Follow the topics in order, practicing with the code examples and building your own projects as you go.
+- If stuck or needing clarification, refer to official documentation or trusted `Java resources`.

 ## Contents